CSant04y/printf/README.md

 from func\_select.c can return.
 These functions each take a different variable type and put them to the stdout in place of the specifier.

+## *revstr.c*
+This function takes in a string that that is given by _print.c and iterates through the sting.
+It then finds the end of the string and traverses backwards and prints each char while doing so.

+## *rot13.c*
+This takes in an encrypted or a string that need to be decrypted and either encrypts it or decrypts it in rot13 format using a nested loop system.

+## *binary.c*
+This function takes in va_list and takes in an integer and makes that integer into a binary number using divison and the modulus function which is done recursivley to get an accurate length.

 ## *holberton.h*

 This is the header file that containes the libraries, function prototypes,